Speed Awareness Monitors program - drive slow for SAM

 If you are travelling at or below the speed limit, you will receive a smiley face from SAM to thank you for doing the right thing.
 SAM displays a 'slow down' message if you are speeding to remind you to reduce your speed and drive safely on our roads.

-Since the program was launched in November 2013, speeding motorists who first activate SAM’s ‘slow down’ reminder message reduced their speeds by an average of about 8 kilometres per hour across all locations.
-There are currently more than 250 monitors in place across Brisbane.
+Since the program was launched in November 2013, speeding motorists who first activate SAM’s ‘slow down’ reminder message reduced their speeds by an average of over 6 kilometres per hour across all locations.
+There are currently more than 280 monitors in place across Brisbane.

 Further to the success of SAM, Council has installed: